What Is Burnout?

 Personal projects or hobbies are great incentives to stick to a sensible working schedule.
 A project or hobby that encourages you to relax and think about something other than work, can go a long way to preventing burnout.

 Cooking, reading, music, gardening, painting, or anything different to your freelancing job is a good way to switch off.

 In a world where technology is so rapidly changing, everyone must keep learning—there are new skills, new software, and new approaches.
 Set aside time in your schedule for professional development projects.
-Take a course, read articles in your field, improve your skills.
+Take a course, read articles in your field or improve your skills.
 But keep this within your work schedule.

 Taking classes unrelated to work, learning a new skill (perhaps cooking, gardening or a new language), is a great boost to motivation, creativity and engagement—an important tool to use against burnout.